katerinaelsasser/sparki/README.md

 # Katerina Elsasser’s Spraki Website
 -----
 This project is for the company ‘Sparki’ which is a electrician company based in the south of England.
-The aim of the website is to promote this company to customers in the Berkshire/Surrey areas and to get those customers to contact Sparki.
-The website must include what the electrician company can do as well as photos showing what the company can do (including commercial and domestic work).
+The aim of the website is to get those customers to contact Sparki as well as showing what services they do.
+To see the final outcome I made, [click here](https://sparki-website-katerinaelsasser21.c9users.io/index.html).

-Below has all the research and how I created, tested and improved a website for this company.
-To see the final outcome of the website I made for Sparki, [click here](https://sparki-website-katerinaelsasser21.c9users.io/index.html).

 ## UX